Everything you need to know about program costs, billing, scholarships and financial aid for your global experience.

 Global Quest program costs: Regular Northeastern tuition + $7,500 program fee.

-These costs cover academics, accommodations for the program duration, international security and emergency support.
+These costs cover academics and accommodations for the program duration.
 For questions regarding program costs, please contact your program advisor.
 A complete breakdown of estimated costs can be found on the individual program page.

-Semester in: Northeastern tuition + Program fee + Security & Emergency Support fee.
+Semester in: Northeastern tuition + Program fee.
 A complete breakdown of estimated costs can be found on the program page.

 Northeastern uses a Home School Tuition policy model for study abroad, which means students pay Northeastern tuition for Northeastern credit.
 Non-academic costs are the student’s responsibility.
 In rare instances, the host institution or provider will bill Northeastern University for these costs.
 In those cases, GEO will pay the bill on the student’s behalf and then charge the student account.